erlend-sh/jme3-maven/README_using_jars.txt

 previous incarnations.
 (TODO:  Clear the snapshots directory through Sonatype GUI).

-The "good" artifacts all have names matching the jars contained in the current jME3 nightly build, with the exception of two third party jars that have version information embedded in their names, as delivered by the JME3 team.
+The "good" artifacts all have names matching the jars contained in the current jME3 nightly build, with the exception of one third party jar that has version information embedded in its name, as delivered by the JME3 team.
 Here is how we have mapped these names into maven artifactIds:

-	xmlpullxpp3.jar				=> 		xmlpull		(TODO:  Should be xmlpullxpp). noise-0.0.1-SNAPSHOT.jar	=>		noise
+	noise-0.0.1-SNAPSHOT.jar	=>		noise

-We have also mapped the "main" jmonkey jar name (containing the test+demo code) to all-lower-case, as follows:
+We have also mapped the "main" jmonkey jar name (containing the jME3 test+demo code) to all-lower-case, as follows:

 	jMonkeyEngine3 				=>		jmonkeyengine3